nikos6ares/genriflow/README.md

 Most importantly, this project helped me realize how crucial feature engineering is.
 I used physics and cultural knowledge (Western music theory) to extract features, which brought in domain expertise as well as cultural biases—apart from just data collection.
 Preprocessing, then, is not just a “bureaucratic” step in machine learning; it is as important as training the model itself.

 ## Extensions
 1. The goal of this project was to develop a genre classifier for my own music library.
 I used the GTZAN dataset, which classifies songs into 10 genres: blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock.
 Admittedly, this is not the classification I want.
 In my own music library, I do not have many songs in disco, metal, blues, or reggae.
 Instead, I have many songs that blend different genres.
 Nowadays, music tends to be more genre-blending.
 The GTZAN dataset, in this sense, is a bit limited.
 Using data from Spotify would be much more useful for me.
-My goal is to use the Spotify dataset for genre labels beyond these 10.
+My goal is to use the [Spotify Web API](https://developer.spotify.com/documentation/web-api) for genre labels beyond these 10.

 2. Another extension I want to apply is to introduce two additional genre categories.
 One would be language-based (e.g., to identify Greek songs), and the other would be an "instrumental" category, for songs with no lyrics.
 For this, I would need a language-based model.